chemzqm/reactive-lite/doc/binding.md

 ## Binding

-  Binding is used for create reusable function for element and model, there are some build in bindings available, including
+  Binding is used for create reusable function for element render with model properties, there are some build in bindings available, including

   * [attribute interpolation](./interpolation.html#attr-interpolation)
   * [data-render](./interpolation.html#data-render)